ovh/public-cloud-examples/ai/ai-endpoints/README.md

   - [Streaming chatbot](./python-langchain-chatbot/) with LangChain
   - [Audio Summarizer Assistant](./audio-summarizer-assistant/) by connecting Speech-To-Text and LLM
   - [Audio Virtual Assistant](./audio-virtual-assistant/) by putting ASR, LLM and TTS working together
+  - [Conversational Memory for chatbot](./python-langchain-conversational-memory/) by using Mistral7B and LangChain Memory module

 ### 🕸️ Javascript 🕸️